tuvus/iowa-systems/README.md

 Animals have a set age that they will die at.

 When animals die they spawn a corpse that will deteriorate after some time.
+Corpses can be eaten by a predetor species.

 Here is a list of behaviors that the animals can display in the order of their priority:
 * Check if there are predators nearby the animal, if so run away.